 Iran is not the only 20th century totalitarian regime struggling to overcome 21st century technology.
-Yesterday the Chinese government was forced into an embarrassing backflip when it overturned its directive that all computers sold in China after 1 July should include the Green Dam Youth Escort Web filtering software.
-Government mouthpiece China Daily now reported that the Green Dam software is not compulsory on all computers.
+Yesterday the Chinese government was forced into an embarrassing backflip when it overturned its directive all computers sold in China after 1 July should include the Green Dam Youth Escort Web filtering software.
+Government mouthpiece China Daily now says the Green Dam software is not compulsory.
 It says users will still need to have the software on an installation disk but it is up to individuals to install the software.
-This effectively means it will be ignored.
+This means it will be ignored.
 China Daily now says it all was merely “a misunderstanding.”

 Green Dam is aimed at supporting the server-side and ISP-level filters, the so-called Great Firewall of China and the Golden Shield.
-It came about as paranoid Communist officials realised that even with all their sophisticated surveillance technology, users could still by-pass government censorship.
+Paranoid Communist officials realised even with all their sophisticated surveillance technology, users could still by-pass government censorship.
 Bryan Zhang, founder of Jinhui, said Green Dam operates similarly to net nanny software to let parents block access to Web content inappropriate for children.
-Some computers sold in China already come with parental-control software, but it isn’t government-mandated.
-But Jinhui is unlikely to take its current issues lying down.
-Zhang stands to make a lot of money when each of China 250,000 million Internet users are forced to install paid upgrades of Green Dam in a year’s time.
+Computers sold in China already come with parental-control software, but isn’t government-mandated.
+Jinhui is unlikely to take its current issues lying down.
+Zhang stands to make a lot of money when each of China 250,000 million Internet users install paid upgrades of Green Dam in a year’s time.
 The high level of user ridicule will need to be sustained over the coming months to compete with serious money and political paranoia if it is to ensure the Chinese internet is not completely damned.